Trey Burke (racing driver)

 Trey E. Burke III (born November 4, 2004) is an American professional racing driver.
-He currently competes part-time in the zMAX CARS Tour, driving the No. 4 Chevrolet for Hettinger Racing.
+He is currently competing full-time in the IHRA Stock Car Series, driving the No. 50 Chevrolet for Ross Dalton Racing.

 Burke is a fourth generation driver from Texas who started on dirt at nine years old.
 He has previously competed in the U.S. F2000 National Championship for Joe Dooling Autosports.
 He has also previously won in the International Motor Contest Association, where he became the series' youngest winner at the ago of fourteen.

 Racing career

 On July 4, 2022, it was announced that Burke would make his NASCAR debut in the Truck Series, driving for Young's Motorsports in the race at Mid-Ohio.
 On September 9, it was revealed that Burke would return to Young's Motorsports to make his ARCA Menards Series debut driving the team's No. 02 car at Toledo Speedway, although he nor the team would not appear on the entry list for the race.